Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Related Works

-Xi et al. \cite{MultiTaskCNN2019} also addressed the problem of vehicle detection in aerial images.
+Xi et al.~\cite{MultiTaskCNN2019} addressed the problem of vehicle detection from overhead surveillance images.
 They proposed a multi-task approach based on the Faster R-CNN algorithm to which they added a cost-sensitive loss.
-The main idea is to subdivide the object detection task into simpler subtasks with enlarged objects, thus improving the detection of small objects which are frequent in aerial views.
-Besides, the cost-sensitive loss gives more importance to the objects that are difficult to detect or occluded because of complex background and aims at improving the overall performance.
-Their method outperformed state-of-the-art techniques on their own specific private dataset that was collected from surveillance cameras placed on top of buildings surrounding a parking lot.
+The main idea was to subdivide the object detection task into simpler subtasks with enlarged objects, thus improving the detection of small objects that are frequent in aerial views.~In addition, the cost-sensitive loss gives more importance to objects that are difficult to detect or occluded because of a complex background and aims at improving the overall performance.
+Their method outperformed state-of-the-art techniques on their own specific, {private} dataset that was collected from surveillance cameras placed on top of buildings surrounding a parking lot.
 However, their approach has not been tested on other datasets, nor on UAV images.

-In a similar application, Kim et al. \cite{kim2018comparison} compared various implementations of YOLO, SSD, R-CNN, R-FCN and SqueezeDetPerson on the problem of person detection, trained and tested on their own in-house dataset composed of images that were captured by surveillance cameras in retail stores.
-They found that YOLOv3 (with 416 input size) and SSD (VGG-500) \cite{SSD} provide the best tradeoff between accuracy and response latency.
+In a similar application, Kim et al.~\cite{kim2018comparison} compared various implementations of {CNN-based object detectors, namely} YOLO {(see Section~\ref{section-yolo})}, the {Single Shot MultiBox Detector} (SSD), the {region-based convolutional neural network} (R-CNN), the region-based Fully Convolutional Neural Network (R-FCN), and SqueezeDet {\cite{wu2017squeezedet} (based on a Fully Convolutional Neural Network).~They applied these algorithms} on the problem of person detection, and trained and tested them on their own in-house dataset composed of images that were captured by surveillance cameras in retail stores.
+They found that YOLOv3 (with a 416 input size) and SSD ({with a VGG-500 feature extractor})~\cite{SSD} provide the best tradeoff between accuracy and response~latency.

-Some recent works have addressed the problem of domain adaptation for CNNs on aerial images.
-In fact, one of the problems of CNN is that it is very prone to the domain changes.
-This means that if a network is trained on objects from a certain domain, its accuracy is likely to decrease a lot if the same objects provided as input come from a different domain.
-To address this issues, in \cite{Benjdira2019Segmentation}, the authors have proposed a technique for domain adaptation based on generative adversarial networks (GANs) to improve the semantic segmentation accuracy of urban environment in aerial images.
-The authors achieved an increase of accuracy up to 52\% of the semantic segmentation when performing domain adaptation from Potsdam to Vaihingen domains.

-In \cite{Benjamin2019}, the authors proposed another technique for domain adaptation based on Active Learning applied to animal detection in wildlife using aerial images.
-The core idea consists in using Transfer Sampling (TS) criterion to localize animals effectively, which uses Optimal Transport to determine the regions of interest between the source and target domains.